-Theme Class number of times Description Introduction to 2 Overview of the course. system analysis 2 Overview of the course.
-Lincon dynamical First and second order systems such as electric circuits consisting of a Linear dynamical 3 capacitor and an inductor and mechanical systems consisting of a spring and a systems dumper.
-State equation and 1 Linearized systems at an operating point.
-Linear dynamical systems and their linear approximation 1 responses.
-Laplace transform 2 Laplace transform and linear differential equations.
-Transfer functions of first and transfer function 2 and second order systems.
-Examples of system 2 Examples of system modeling including mechanical systems, biological modeling 2 systems, and social infrastructures.
-Discrete-time 1 Discrete dis systems 1 Discrete-time systems described by difference equations.
+Theme Class number of times Description Introduction to system analysis 2 Overview of the course.
+Linear dynamical systems 3 First and second order systems such as electric circuits consisting of a capacitor and an inductor and mechanical systems consisting of a spring and a dumper.
+State equation and linear approximation 1 Linearized systems at an operating point.
+Linear dynamical systems and their responses.
+Laplace transform and transfer function 2 Laplace transform and linear differential equations.
+Transfer functions of first and second order systems.
+Examples of system modeling 2 Examples of system modeling including mechanical systems, biological systems, and social infrastructures.
+Discrete-time systems 1 Discrete-time systems described by difference equations.
 System identification 1 System modeling using input-output data.
 Exercises 3 Excercises.